 Why would you risk that?

-Now he saw results the first day he used it, and I have also had remarkable results.
+Now, he saw results the first day he used it, and I have also had remarkable results.

 I can't live without it.

-Now imagine bags and puffiness under your eyes gone forever and sagging drooping eyelids gone forever.
+Now, imagine bags and puffiness under your eyes gone forever and sagging, drooping eyelids gone forever.

 It may take years off your appearance.

-Shamani will include also a surprise luxury gift.
+Order now, Shamoni will include also a surprise luxury gift.

 That's free.

-Just go to genusell.com.
+Just go to genucelle.com, genucelle.com.

-And if you call now express shipping is also free.
+And if you call now, Express Shipping is also free.

-That's genusell.com.
+That's genucelle.com.

-Can you please what did Twitter say about my account?
+What did Twitter say about my account?

-It was compromised or something.
+It was compromised or something?

 Compromised.

-And I I'll call Linda or Kristen or somebody on my staff and I'll dictate a tweet if I want it.
+And I'll call Linda or Kristen or somebody on my staff and I'll dictate a tweet if I want it.

 If it's a fight, it's me.